 Deaf Culture, History, and Sign Language in France

-ASL 113: French Sign Language and Deaf Culture in France
+ASLA 113: French Sign Language and Deaf Culture in France (4 credits)

 The American Sign Language (ASL) Program at the University of Rochester offers a unique study abroad experience in France during the summer for Deaf and hearing college-level ASL students and professionals.
-This two-week program gives ASL users an opportunity to learn French Sign Language and French Deaf culture in a formal setting and further their understanding of the international Deaf world.
+This three-week program gives ASL users an opportunity to learn French Sign Language and French Deaf culture in both formal and informal settings and to further their understanding of the international Deaf world.
 The program is not limited to University of Rochester students and is open to anyone who meets the program prerequisites.

 Students attend classes on LSF and French Deaf history and culture in the first week.
 They also attend guided tours of culturally significant sights such as renowned museums, Deaf theater, Lyon and other villages, and Deaf schools.
 All classes and tours will be conducted in LSF and International Sign.

-Rochester students must have successfully completed ASL 105: Intermediate American Sign Language before studying abroad in Paris.
-A Sign communication proficiency interview is not required, but if applicants have one, it must be rated at the intermediate-level or above.
+Rochester students must have successfully completed ASLA 105: Intermediate American Sign Language before studying abroad in Paris.
+For non-UR students, a sign communication proficiency interview is not required, but if applicants have one, it must be rated at the intermediate-level or above.

 Applicants’ sign language proficiency will also be evaluated by a conversation with the program director.
 Learning written French is optional for this program.

 Apply online through the Education Abroad Portal.
 The deadline for applying is February 15, 2023.